-"It may, perhaps, be objected to this case, that it may not have been one of the prevailing epidemic, and therefore may admit of a doubt whether bleeding is required in that disease.
-I believe, however, that most medical men who have seen much of the disease, as it has appeared on this side of India, have had too many opportunities of seeing such cases, &c. &c.
-For my own part, I have no doubt but that it was really an attack of the prevailing epidemic under an aggravated form, and that nothing but the early and copious abstraction of blood saved his life."
+"It may perhaps be objected to this case, that it may not have been one of the prevailing Epidemic, and therefore may admit of a doubt, whether bleeding is required in that disease.
+I believe however, that most medical men who have seen much of the disease, as it has appeared on this side of India, have had too many opportunities of seeing such cases, &c. &c.
+For my own part, I have no doubt, but that it was really an attack of the prevailing Epidemic under an aggravated form, and that nothing but the early and copious abstraction of blood saved his life."

 In this case the patient, a peon of the revenue department, when cleaning his gun, being on duty in the guard-room of the police, fell suddenly senseless, and became immediately what we now term collapsed.
-Medical assistance was immediately procured, and the treatment was by bleeding: but, in order to procure blood, it was requisite to open three veins, by doing which Dr. Jukes was able to extract about forty ounces of blood; the hot bath was then had recourse to, and then (though the Doctor thinks it was rather supererogatory) calomel and laudanum.
-The patient recovered; but there can be no doubt

-Pronounced pune, a foot-soldier.
-The pawn in chess is supposed to be derived hence, and to help to prove the oriental origin of the game. the treatment was unphilosophical, and that the emetic and cathartic, to stimulate the constitution to its natural discharges for the relief of the disease, is the correct course of procedure.
+Medical assistance was immediately procured, and the treatment was by bleeding; but in order to procure blood, it was requisite to open three veins, by doing which Dr. Jukes was able to extract about forty ounces of blood: the hot bath was then had recourse to, and then (though the doctor thinks it was rather supererogatory) calomel and laudanum.
+The patient recovered, but there can be no doubt the treatment was unphilosophical, and that the emetic and cathartic, to stimulate the constitution to its natural discharges for the relief of the disease, is the correct course of procedure.

-Dr. Jukes, however, had a theory of his own; and, as I have already said, a man seldom takes the trouble to set up and publish a theory without endeavouring to give it a fair appearance.
-This requires that he should gather together all the facts within his reach, and arrange them in the best order in his power: all this requires that he should think a little on the subject; and I beg to assure my reader, that I have met few men whose thoughts of any subject were better worth knowing than Dr. Jukes, even where the final deduction he might resolve on was not exactly defensible.
-I will therefore state his notions in his own words, for they are to the point, when canvassing this part of the discussion :-
+Doctor Jukes, however, had a theory of his own; and as I have already said, a man seldom takes the trouble to set up and publish a theory without endeavoring to give it a fair appearance: this requires that he should gather together all the facts within his reach, and arrange them in the best order in his power; all this requires that he should think a little on the subject, and I beg to assure my reader, that I have met few men whose thoughts of any subject were better worth knowing than Doctor Jukes, even where the final deduction he might resolve on was not exactly defensible.
+I will therefore state his notions in his own words, for they are to the point, when canvassing part of the discussion.

-"Before I had to combat with the disease I was very sanguine, and thought that the early application of caloric externally and internally, while I abstracted blood largely to relieve the congestion of the internal parts, which I believed to exist, would be attended with the happiest effects, and I almost fancied might supersede even the use of calomel and opium.
+"Before I had to combat with the disease, I was very sanguine, and thought that the early application of caloric externally and internally, while I abstracted blood largely to relieve the congestion of the internal parts which I believed to exist, would be attended with the happiest effects, and I almost fancied might supersede even the use of calomel and opium.

-"I soon had opportunities of applying theory to practice, and I think that, in most cases, success would attend it, when applied early.
+"I soon had opportunities of applying theory to practice, and I think that in most cases, success would attend it, when applied early.
 It is very true, and very fortunate, that calomel and opium in large doses cure a very large proportion of those attacked with the disease; for it would be absolutely impossible, where so many are affected, to have recourse to the hot bath and bleeding, even if they were found more successful.
 Some cases, however, do occur, now and then, where, notwithstanding the calomel and opium have been given early, success has not attended their use; and I am inclined to think that many lives have been saved by the use of the lancet, which would otherwise have terminated fatally.